Subtrope of Great Detective

 - Ngaio Marsh's Roderick Alleyn.

 - S. S. Van Dine's Philo Vance

 - Douglas Preston and Lincoln Child's Agent Pendergast.

-- It's not clear if Nero Wolfe came from or if he's a self-made man, but otherwise he fits this trope to a tee: He's extremely wealthy, has a reputation for being a gourmond, and only leaves his house once for a show involving his favorite hobby, growing orchids.
+- It's not clear if Nero Wolfe came from a rich family or if he's a self-made man, but otherwise he fits this trope to a tee: He's extremely wealthy, has a reputation for being a gourmet, and only leaves his house rarely and under protest—notably, once for a show involving his favorite hobby, growing orchids.